xcat2/xcat-core/docs/source/advanced/mixed_cluster/support_matrix.rst

 * The support statements refers to hardware control, operating system (os) provisioning, and general purpose system management where we do not see any obvious problems with the indicated combination.

-* For diskless mixed cluster support, the initial diskless image must be created on a node running the target operating system version and architecture. see :ref:`Building_a_Stateless_Image_of_a_Different_Architecture_or_OS` for more details.
+* For diskless mixed cluster support, the initial diskless image must be created on a node running the target operating system version and architecture. see :doc:`/advanced/mixed_cluster/building_stateless_images` for more details.

 .. rubric:: Footnotes